 Check out the library for some I Spy or search and discover books.
 Kids will spend hours combing over the pages looking for hidden treasures, giving you plenty of opportunities to relax, read, or nap.

 Oh, the food!
-It’s my favorite part of a road trip!
+Road trip snacks are the best parts of a road trip!
 It’s an art to choose the right snack for kids on a road trip.
 It has to be portable, not too messy, not too crumbly, reasonably nutritious, and something the kids would eat.

-Apple slices, string cheese (if you have a cooler), dry cereal, bananas, bell pepper sticks, homemade cereal bars, applesauce pouches, homemade mini muffins, Annie’s Cheddar Bunnies or Bunny Grahams, Cliff Z-bars, fruit leathers, and animal crackers are my favorite snacks.
+Apple slices, string cheese (if you have a cooler), dry cereal, bananas, bell pepper sticks, homemade cereal bars, applesauce pouches, homemade mini muffins, Annie’s Cheddar Bunnies or Bunny Grahams, Cliff Z-bars, fruit leathers, and animal crackers are old favorites in our house.

 Atlases and maps